-Contents insurance – which covers all your furniture, carpets, white goods and personal belongings, is the responsibility of the person living in the property – it is not compulsory to purchase but it is advisable.
+Contents insurance – which covers all of the furniture, carpets, white goods and personal belongings in a home – is the responsibility of the person living in the property.
+It is not compulsory to purchase content insurance but it is advisable.

 Search our Guides and FAQs

 How much is a Shared Ownership deposit?arrow_downward